 The data had to be collected on the 5th April 2020.

-Chart 1 shows that males are paid, on average, an hourly rate which is 10.48% higher than females.
-This gap has reduced from last year by over 2%.
+Chart 1 shows that males are paid, on average, an hourly rate which is 17.74% higher than females.
+This gap has increased from last year.

 These figures are achieved by splitting the workforce into 4 pay bands, called quartiles.

 The charts show the proportion of female and male employees who fall into each of the quartile pay bands.

 The quartile data has remained fairly constant since last year.